top of page

 What is Causalgia?

-Causalgia, or CPRS II is a neurological disorder that can produce intense and long-lasting pain.
+Causalgia, or CRPS II is a neurological disorder that can produce intense and long-lasting pain.
 It’s a rare pain syndrome related to partial peripheral nerve injuries.

 What Causes Causalgia?